-The work most closely related in many ways to this proposal, especially in its intellectual underpinnings, was created with co-artist Joan smith of the ECA.
-Our exhibition Smugglerius Unveiled was on display at Talbot Rice Gallery gallery of the University of Edinburgh in 2010.
+The work most closely related in many ways to this proposal, especially in its intellectual underpinnings, was created with co-artist Joan Smith of the ECA.
+Smugglerius Unveiled was on display at Talbot Rice Gallery gallery of the University of Edinburgh in 2010.
 It featured a plaster cast known as ‘Smugglerius’, made in 1854, which had been used to teach art students at the Edinburgh College of Art about anatomy in the 19th century and into the 20th.
 The original cast was made in the late 18th century, by sculptor Antonio Carlini of the Royal Academy of Art in London, from the flayed body of a criminal who was hanged in 1776.
-In order to ‘restore’, even if only partially, the human identity and the skin which Smugglerius lost, we draped the figure with different materials- including white linen, black crepe, and and a reddish cowhide.
-I also did some ‘excavation’ in various archives, libraries and the Old Bailey trial records, looking for criminals who had been executed about the right time.
+In order to ‘restore’, even if only partially, the human identity and the skin which Smugglerius lost was draped the figure with different materials- including white linen, black crepe, and a reddish cowhide.
 Student Caroline Douglas photographed and enlarged the results to life size.